Skip to content

 The SVRI and the Equality Institute, with support from Wellspring Philanthropic Fund and Sida, have facilitated the development of a Global Shared Research Agenda (GSRA) for research on violence against women in low- and middle-income countries.

-Through this work we are looking to elevate research that facilitates improved responses to and prevention of violence against women and directly addresses inequalities and hierarchies in global research that currently see most research resources and capacity in high-income countries.
-This provides a practical and empirical foundation for interventions and for policy and advocacy programmes within countries as well as at regional and global levels and increases diversity, involving multiple voices in the process.
+Through this work, we aimed to elevate research that facilitates improved responses to and prevention of violence against women and directly addresses inequalities and hierarchies in global research, which places most of the resources and capacity in high-income countries.
+This provides a practical and empirical foundation for interventions and for policy and advocacy programmes within countries, as well as at regional and global levels.
+It also increases diversity, involving multiple voices in the process.

 The Global Shared Research Agenda process is driven by three groups